-- With regard to cross-sectional studies, a multivariate meta-regression analysis (Table 3) was - 220 conducted to examine the potential influence of different factors on the natural logarithm of the OR - of short or long sleep duration with prevalence of MetS.
-For short sleepers, shorter definition of - duration was associated with higher OR (P=0.011 for multivariable test, and P=0.099 for univariable - test).
-Higher study quality was associated with lower OR (P=0.010 for univariable test and P=0.033 - for multivariable test).
+With regard to cross-sectional studies, a multivariate meta-regression analysis (Table 3) was conducted to examine the potential influence of different factors on the natural logarithm of the OR of short or long sleep duration with prevalence of MetS.
+For short sleepers, shorter definition of duration was associated with higher OR (P=0.011 for multivariable test, and P=0.099 for univariable test).
+Higher study quality was associated with lower OR (P=0.010 for univariable test and P=0.033 for multivariable test).
 The effect of mean age was significant.
-However, the clinical effect (coef= - 225 0.01) could be ignored.
+However, the clinical effect (coef=-0.01) was little.
 For long sleepers, none of the study factors was significant.